Atlanta-area police shoot dead wanted man driving Maserati

-A man who hopped into a Maserati on Tuesday to flee from police seeking to arrest him at his Atlanta-area workplace for a probation violation was shot dead when officers fired at him, authorities said.
+A man was shot dead by Atlanta-area police on Tuesday after he tried to flee in a Maserati when police sought to arrest him for a probation violation, authorities said.

+The man, who authorities have not named, started driving off before heading toward the officers and forcing them to take "defensive actions," Cobb County Police Department spokesman Sergeant Dana Pierce said.

 A spokesman for the Smyrna Police Department did not immediately respond to messages seeking comment.